seatable/seatable-scripts/manual/python/files.md

 base.update_row('Table1', row_id, {"File": [info_dict]})
 ```

-#### Download custom file to local
+#### Download file to local

 ```python
 base.download_custom_file(path, save_path)
 ```

-* path: the custom asset path you want to download
+* path: the path in custom folder you want to download
-* save_path:  the local path you want to save
+* save_path: the local path you want to save to

 ##### Example